 So this past week, was not my best at all.
 In fact it was pretty “blah”.

 Saturday evening I had a bowling event with some family and youth from the church.
 I had a great time and my spirits were up for the first time in a week.
 Later that night I was able to have some quiet time to think, pray and hear from God.
-The first verse I opened up to was:
+The first verse I opened up to was Psalms 37:23-24:

 It was such a comfort to me as it reminded me that not only am I going to have “blah” days or weeks, but that God was going to be with me through each and every one of them.
 Holding my hand, and giving me the strength to get back on track again.

 So often we as Christians try to give the impression that we have it all together.